YasithD/capstone-project-backend/docs/tasks/task-3.md

 1. Create a component `add-new-student` to create the UI for adding a student.
 2. Create a component `edit-student` to create the UI for editing student details.
 3. Create a component `student-table` to create the UI for listing the students.

+> **Important**: Use the exact `component names` given above when implementing the `student's` components.
+Differing component names may cause to lose marks.